TaskarCenterAtUW/TDEI-gateway/README.md

 # Introduction

-An API gateway is a service which is the entry point into the TDEI application from the outside world.
+An API gateway is the entry point into the TDEI application from the outside world.
-It's responsible for request routing, API composition, and other functions, such as authentication, authorization of the requests.
+It is responsible for request routing, API composition, and other functions, such as authentication, authorization of the requests.

 ## System flow